 Increasing the number of hooks between floats along a longline can also act to weigh the line down, although variables such as ocean currents and specific gear design will affect the maximum depth that can be achieved with this.

-Line weighting should be used in conjunction with night setting and bird-scaring lines, and lines should be weighted to sink beneath the protection of bird-scaring lines.
+Line weighting is most effective when used in conjunction with night setting and bird-scaring lines, and lines should be weighted to sink beneath the protection of bird-scaring lines.

 Line weighting is widely used and accepted as an effective measure to reduce incidental catch of seabirds in demersal and pelagic longline fisheries.
 It is a recommended best practice by the Agreement for Conservation of Albatrosses and Petrels (ACAP), and may have contributed to reducing bycatch of albatross and petrels in the South Georgia Patagonian toothfish fishery.